0cjs/sedoc/app/gitlab-runner.md

 #### [Package Install]

-The Debian package is `gitlab-ci-multi-runner` from `packages.gitlab.com`.
+The Debian package is available from `packages.gitlab.com`.
 You can install the repo with their script:

     curl -L https://packages.gitlab.com/install/repositories/runner/gitlab-runner/script.deb.sh \